 \subsection{Neutrino Floor}

-Neutrino floor is defined as the value of DM-nucleon scattering cross-section at which ratio of no. of scattering events generated by DM-nucleon scattering to that of events generated by neutrino background is 2.3 is to 1 (at 90\% CL).
-This establishes a borderline below which contribution of neutrino background increases and certainty that the observed events if any are from DM-nucleon scattering decreases.
+The Neutrino floor is defined as the value of the DM-nucleon scattering cross-section at which the ratio of the number of scattering events generated by DM-nucleon scattering to that of events generated by neutrino background is 2.3 to 1 (at 90\% CL).
+This establishes a borderline below which the contribution of neutrino background increases and certainty that the observed events if any are from DM-nucleon scattering decreases.
 It is calculated by measuring the exposure required to observe a neutrino scattering event and then for the same exposure calculation the value of DM-nucleon scattering cross-section for which we get 2.3 scattering events (For more details see Ref.~\cite{Sadhukhan:2020etu} ).